 The attractive cheerful environment and professionally prepared meals will make your senior feel like they are on vacation.
 The supportive professional staff will attend to all their health and wellness needs.
 Socialization with staff and other residents throughout the day and during activities may prove to be a welcome change of pace for homebound seniors.

 Short-term care can include respite care when a caregiver is going to be away for a period of time or simply needs break from caregiving duties.
 Short-term care can also include a time period when an independent living senior may need extra care during an illness or recovery from an operation.

 Many facilities geared for short-term stays may offer nursing and rehabilitation assistance both during an illness and following a hospital release.
 They can provide care for someone coming directly from a hospital or rehabilitation center.
 Supervised 24/7 care and medication management are part of the services that can help your loved one achieve optimal recovery.
 Community staff will interact with your senior’s health care professionals to ensure all prescriptions needs are met.

-If you know in advance that you will need to arrange short-term care for a loved one who can’t be alone while you are away or after a planned surgery, now would be a good time to start looking for assisted living facilities that will be the best fit.
+If you know in advance that you will need to arrange short-term care for a loved one who can’t be alone while you are away or after a planned surgery, now would be a good time to start looking for assisted living facilities near you that will be the best fit.
 This is especially important if Alzheimer’s/Dementia care is needed.
 Short-term care stays are popular and subject to availability.
 The length of short-term stays may be limited to 30 days or a move-in fee may be required.